Help Stop the Spread

 Avoid face-to-face social interaction whenever possible.
 While daily walks or trips to the store are allowed, it is important to keep a distance of 3 steps (1.5 metres) between yourself and anyone else at all times.

 This 1.5-metre minimum distance reduces the likelihood that a respiratory droplet can land on you or another person and spread the coronavirus.

-It’s also important to be aware that this particular virus presents more of a risk to older people and to those with pre-existing medical conditions.
-If you or anyone you know fits into these categories, it is very important to keep your distance to keep them safe.
+It’s also important to be aware that this particular virus presents more of a risk to older people and those with pre-existing medical conditions.
+So if you or anyone you know fits into these categories, it is very important to keep your distance to keep them safe.

 Everyone at Mebelle deeply appreciates your cooperation during this difficult time.

 If you want more information on coronavirus or COVID-19 infection, please read this Public Health England page as it is constantly updated with the latest information and advice.

 This Christmas, we are raising money for the Royal Voluntary Service, a brilliant charity with a long history of helping those in need.Read more >

 Medbelle is proud to announce our partnership with myGP

 Integrating digital primary and digital secondary care for simpler, smarter and more personal healthcare for everyone.Read more >